Michael Jordan: Relationships

-In 1991, Jordan purchased a lot in Highland Park, Illinois, where he planned to build a 56,000 square-foot (5,200 m2) mansion.
+In 1991, Jordan purchased a lot in Highland Park, Illinois, where he planned to build a 56,000-square-foot (5,200 m2) mansion.
 It was completed in 1995.
-He listed the mansion for sale in 2012.
+Jordan listed the mansion for sale in 2012.
 He also owns homes in North Carolina and Jupiter Island, Florida.
-His two sons attended Loyola Academy, a private Catholic school in Wilmette, Illinois.
-Jeffrey graduated in 2007 and played his first collegiate basketball game for the University of Illinois on November 11, 2007.
-After two seasons, he left the Illinois basketball team in 2009.
-He later rejoined the team for a third season, then received a release to transfer to the University of Central Florida, where Marcus was attending.
-Marcus transferred to Whitney Young High School after his sophomore year at Loyola Academy and graduated in 2009.
-He began attending UCF in the fall of 2009, and played three seasons of basketball for the school.

 On July 21, 2006, a judge in Cook County, Illinois, determined that Jordan did not owe his alleged former lover Karla Knafel $5 million in a breach of contract claim.
 Jordan had allegedly paid Knafel $250,000 to keep their relationship a secret.
-Knafel claimed Jordan promised her $5 million for remaining silent and agreeing not to file a paternity suit after Knafel learned she was pregnant in 1991; a DNA test showed Jordan was not the father of the child.
+Knafel claimed Jordan promised her $5 million for remaining silent and agreeing not to file a paternity suit after Knafel learned she was pregnant in 1991; a DNA test showed that Jordan was not the father of the child.

 Jordan proposed to his longtime girlfriend, Cuban-American model Yvette Prieto, on Christmas 2011, and they were married on April 27, 2013, at Bethesda-by-the-Sea Episcopal Church.
 It was announced on November 30, 2013, that the two were expecting their first child together.
 On February 11, 2014, Prieto gave birth to identical twin daughters named Victoria and Ysabel.
-In 2019, Jordan became a grandfather when his daughter Jasmine gave birth to a son, Rakeem Michael Christmas, whose father is professional basketball player Rakeem Christmas.
+In 2019, Jordan became a grandfather when his daughter Jasmine gave birth to a son, whose father is professional basketball player Rakeem Christmas.